asianmhc-org/samh-rules/post-guidelines.md

   * Business
   * Sponsor
   * Personal Practice
-* Created Content
+* User-created Content
-  * Non-Recurring / One-time promotions about content are allowed if they don't violate other rules
+  * Non-Recurring / One-time promotion mental health content is allowed if it doesn’t violate other rules
-  * Recurring Content (Podcasts, YouTube Series/ Channel) promotions are not allowed.
+  * Recurring Content (Podcasts, YouTube Series/Channel, Instagram) promotions are not allowed.
 If they are specifically mental health related & appropriate, they will be added to the resources document on the wiki: https://wiki.samh.link/resources